 Even if you’re hosting an indoor wedding during a pandemic for less than 50 people, a STRATEGIC seat plan is a MAJOR MUST.
 Providing a seating chart will allow your guests to know their assignments, so there is less chance of them roaming around.
 You could also have family members living in the same household seat together, which is the ideal set-up.

 You can have a “pandemic welcome bag” by the door (before they enter the venue), including a mask, sanitizer, and face shield.
 To help your guests set themselves up for a safer wedding space as they walk in.

 There are customized masks that you can purchase, wherein you can incorporate your logo or color theme.

-It is recommended that you keep the tables 6 feet part with a maximum of 6 guests per table.
-Your venue coordinator will be imposing the guidelines to comply with the government laws and public health official guidelines; please work with them closely to ensure that you safely execute this event.
+It is recommended that you keep the tables 6 feet apart with a maximum of 6 guests per table.
+Your venue coordinator will be imposing the guidelines to comply with the government laws and public health official guidelines; please work closely to ensure that you safely execute this event.

-SAFETY PROTOCOL EXTRA TIP: Together with having your guests and yourself wear a mask and practice social distancing, you can also rent stanchions together with signs to ensure physical distancing is practiced.
-To take things further for extra safety, you can also rent clear dividers (you can also decorate it!) to put in between tables.
+SAFETY PROTOCOL EXTRA TIP: With your guests and yourself wearing masks and practicing social distancing, you can also rent stanchions together with signs to ensure physical distancing is practiced.
+To take things further for extra safety, you can also rent clear dividers (you can also decorate them!) to put in between tables.